 In order to prevent parents and guardians from being unduly burdened with numerous individual requests for consent for each District-approved web application that requires it, by default, students have been opted in to utilizing these approved tools and applications.

 You may refuse to provide consent for Arlington Independent School District to provide personal identifying information for your child, consisting of, but not limited to first name, last name, AISD email address, and/or username to the operators of web-based educational programs and services by following the steps below.

 It is essential that parents and guardians understand that these approved web-based tools and applications are fundamental to students’ educational experiences, opportunities, and learning.
 If a parent or guardian chooses to restrict their student’s access to these approved tools and applications, the school district will disable the student’s access to all systems, including digital textbooks, Google Apps for Education, Canvas, and other core learning systems.

-With full understanding of how the disabling of student access to these systems would impact learning opportunities, parents and guardians who still desire to opt out of the parental permission for web-application usage can do so by following these instructions:
+With a full understanding of how the disabling of student access to these systems would impact learning opportunities, parents and guardians who still desire to opt-out of the parental permission for web-application usage can do so by following these instructions:

-If a parent or guardian wishes to opt out, the parent may go in person to the office at the student's campus and request a change to student data at any time.
-If you do not follow these steps to opt out within seven days of this notice, you hereby consent to the collection, use, and disclosure of personal information from your child in connection with your child's use of District-approved web applications.
+If a parent or guardian wishes to opt-out, the parent may go in person to the office at the student's campus and request a change to student data at any time or may complete a form to opt-out electronically until October 18, 2019.
+If you do not follow these steps to opt-out within seven days of this notice, you hereby consent to the collection, use, and disclosure of personal information from your child in connection with your child's use of District-approved web applications.